nus-cs1010/2425-s1/docs/about.md

 -   The weekly 2-hour lectures are typically where you learn about new concepts.
 -   The lectures closely follow the course notes.
 Students are encouraged to read through the notes before the lectures.
 -   The lectures will be recorded.
 Screencasts of the lectures will be posted online 1-2 days after the lecture.
 This will be done on a 'best effort' basis.
 Screencasts are not guaranteed to be available on time, or at all.
-Posting of the screencasts are meant to help students who attended the lecture to recap the content or to help those who are not able to attend the lecture due to unexpected circumstances.
+Posting of the screencasts is meant to help students who attended the lecture to recap the content or to help those who are not able to attend the lecture due to unexpected circumstances.
 It is not meant to be a replacement for lecture attendance.
 Students are encouraged to attend the lectures live so that they can interact and ask questions.
 -   Lecture slides will be posted after the class.
 Note that slides are used as a visual aid to assist me during the lectures.
 It is not meant as a summary of lectures nor a replacement for lecture notes.
 -   We do not take attendance for the lectures.